Dog The Bounty Hunter’s Wife Beth Chapman Will Speak To A Florida Church About Her Cancer Battle

 — The Temple of The SWINGSET.
 Surelys Temple. (@league_justus) April 24, 2019

-Her husband, Duane, has been supportive.
+Her husband, Duane, has been very supportive.

 “I pray a lot, anywhere.
-I cry all the time….
-I constantly ask God to heal my honey and make sure He takes care of it.”
+I cry all the time… I constantly ask God to heal my honey and make sure He takes care of it.”

 Though it’s not a prominent part of the family’s public image, Beth and Doug both say that their faith is an important part of their lives.
 As Beliefnet reports, both Chapmans claim to be born-again Christians, with Duane saying that he found God while behind bars.
 Dog did admit, however, that he isn’t always “Christ-like,” especially when shouting obscenities at bail-jumpers he’s trying to capture.

-As for Beth, the event at The Source Church will be her first public-speaking engagement since her cancer diagnosis, although she hasn’t necessarily been silent.
-Throughout her battle she’s given interviews and posted updates about her life on her various social media accounts.
+As for Beth, she hasn’t necessarily been silent as of late.
+Throughout her battle, she’s given interviews and posted updates about her life on her various social media accounts.

-For those who are interested in hearing Beth’s message but aren’t able to make it to the event, the church will live-stream her appearance.
-To watch Beth’s engagement, follow this link on Sunday, May 11, at 9:00 a.m.
-Eastern Time or again at 11:00 a.m.
-Eastern Time.
+For those who are interested in hearing Beth’s message, but aren’t able to make it to the event, The Source Church will live-stream her appearance.
+Beth’s remarks are schedule to take place on Sunday, May 11, at 9 a.m.
+EST — and again at 11 a.m.
+EST.